blurbusters/crt-beam-simulator/README.md

 - OLEDs tends work much better with this algorithm, if you don't have any black/white levels clipping issues.
 - Some local dimming panels (FALD, MiniLED) has problems with this algorithm due to backlight lagging behind panel.
 - Apple: Shadertoy stutters more on Mac than iPhone/iPad - MacOS browsers (all of them) stutters more; even a lowly iPhone 11 thru 14 stutters much less than MacBook M4
-- For 120Hz iPads/iPhones, set "Prefer Page Rendering Updates Near 60fps" to OFF in Developer Flags of Safari.
+- For 120Hz Apple Safari via WebGL/shadertoy, set "Prefer Page Rendering Updates Near 60fps" to OFF in Developer Flags of Safari, see screenshots on either [Twitter/X](https://www.twitter.com/TechLiandr/status/1805472820018778468) or [Google](https://www.google.com/search?q=iPhone+Prefer+Page+Rendering+Updates+Near+60fps&udm=2) for instructions.